-9.6 Reporting a member of staff or elected member
+9.6 Reporting a Member of Employees or Elected Member

-Any concerns about a hate crime being perpetrated by a member of staff should be reported to the Human Resources Manager.
+Any concerns about a hate crime being perpetrated by a member of employees should be reported to the Human Resources Manager.

 Any concerns about a hate crime being perpetrated by an elected member should be reported to the Council's Monitoring Officer.